 - check cashing stores

 - fortune tellers, psychics

-- palm and card readers

 - pawnshops

-- psychics

-- spas and hot tubs for hourly rental

-- tattoo and body piercing services

 Petroleum Product Storage and Distribution.
 Wholesale establishments engaged in the storage, and sale of gasoline, oil, butane, propane, and liquefied petroleum gas (LPG) and similar products, to retailers.
 Does not include the sale of gasoline at a service station ("Service Stations"), or the retail sale of fuel for space heating ("Fuel Dealer").